OlekTk/NimbleStroker/README.md

 To build the interface, you can use and old (4 wire!) telephone cable with RJ11 connector and a soldering iron.

+## Troubleshooting

+### Windows

+If your system crashes during operation of the script try updating the USB serial port drivers.

+If you see that the frames are arriving in blocks, during the data capture, you might want to reduce your serial port timeout (look for advanced settings of the serial port in the Device Manager).

+### Linux

+You might have to construct the NimbleComm class with a particular port name, as the port guessing procedure will likely fail.

 ## Protocol

 The protocol is [nicely documented](https://github.com/ExploratoryDevices/NimbleConModule/blob/main/docs/hardware-specs.md) in the ExploratoryDevices repository.